Tuna Salad

 Instructions

-• Drain the liquid from the tuna cans.
-Then, add the tuna, mayonnaise, diced celery, diced red onion, herbs, Dijon mustard, salt and pepper to a mixing bowl.
+• Prep the ingredients.
+Drain the liquid from the tuna cans.
+Then, add the tuna, mayonnaise, diced celery and red onions, herbs, Dijon mustard, salt and black pepper to a mixing bowl.

-• Enjoy the tuna salad plain out of a bowl, wrapped up in lettuce, or in a sandwich.
+• Enjoy the tuna salad plain out of a bowl, wrapped in lettuce, or in a sandwich.
+I've got more ideas above!

 Lisa’s Tips